Aims of the Doctorate in Chemistry

-The Graduate School in Chemistry is run jointly by the University of Trieste (UniTs, administrative headquarter) and by the University of Venice (UniVe), two cities located ca. 150 km apart in the north-east of Italy.
-The School, born in academic year 2014/2015, merges the cultural excellence of the two Universities with the aim of offering to students a broad range of expertise that covers all chemical disciplines and some areas of chemical engineering and of biology.
+The Doctorate in Chemistry is run jointly since 2014 by the University of Trieste (UniTs, administrative headquarter) and by the University of Venice "Cà Foscari" (UniVe), two cities located ca. 150 km apart in the north-east of Italy.
+The Doctorate merges the cultural excellence of the two Universities with the aim of offering to students a broad range of expertise that covers all chemical disciplines and some areas of chemical engineering and of biology.
 The research topics span from classical organic synthesis to nanotechnologies, from green and sustainable chemistry to computational chemistry, just to cite a few.
-The graduate students of the School will be given the opportunity to join a scientifically rich and stimulating environment, characterized by many national and international collaborations, and to be part of advanced research projects under the supervision of experienced and motivated scientists.
+The graduate students of the Doctorate will be given the opportunity to join a scientifically rich and stimulating environment, characterized by many national and international collaborations, and to be part of advanced research projects under the supervision of experienced and motivated scientists.
 The students will also attend specific courses (in English, upon request) and seminars on hot research topics.

-The duration of the Graduate School in Chemistry is 3 years.
+The duration of the Doctorate in Chemistry is 3 years.
 A new triennial cycle starts every year on November 1st.
-The cycle that starts in 2014 (number XXX), that will end on October 31, 2017.
-The candidates are selected (usually in September every year) by a Commission.
+The cycle that starts in 2020 (number 36), that will end on October 31, 2023.
+The candidates are selected (usually in July every year) by a Commission.
 The selection involves the evaluation of the CV (including a research programme written by the candidate) and an interview (by video conference, upon motivated request).
-Applicants from every Country are welcome.
-Eligible candidates must have (or obtain within the established deadline) an undergraduate degree comparable to the Italian ‘Laurea Magistrale’.
-To be admitted to the School, candidates must obtain a score above the minimum threshold.
-The available fellowships (triennial, currently 16432 € gross per year), either at UniTs or at UniVe, will be assigned to the successful candidates in order of decreasing marks.
-Each graduate student will do his/her Ph D in a signle location, either at UniTs or at UniVe, in one of the four Departments that belong to the School.
+Applicants from foreign Countries are welcome.
+Eligible candidates must have (or obtain within the established deadline) a Master degree comparable to the Italian ‘Laurea Magistrale’.
+To be admitted to the Doctorate, candidates must obtain a score above the minimum threshold.
+The available fellowships (triennial, currently 18844 € gross per year) are assigned to the successful candidates in order of decreasing marks.
+Each graduate student does his/her Ph D in a signle location, either at UniTs or at UniVe, in one of the Departments that participate to the Doctorate.

 Board of Professors and Coordinator

-The Graduate School in Chemistry is managed by a Board of Professors, headed by an elected Coordinator, that supervises and guarantees the scientific and didactic activities of the School.
-Currently the Board is formed by 20 professors, 10 form UniTS and 10 form UniVe.
-All Board members are very active in research and fulfill all the criteria established by Anvur (National Agency for the Assessment of Univeristy and Research) for the validation of the School.
+The Doctorate in Chemistry is managed by an International Board of Professors, headed by an elected Coordinator, that supervises and guarantees the scientific and didactic activities of the School.
+Currently the Board is formed by 23 professors, 8 form UniTS, 8 form UniVe, and 7 from internationally renowned Universities.
+All Board members are very active in research and fulfill all the criteria established by Anvur (National Agency for the Assessment of Univeristy and Research) for the validation of the Doctorate.

-The Board of Professors appoints a Supervisor to each graduate student.
-The supervisor is responsible for the scientific project and also for designing, together with the student, an appropriate didactic programme.
+The Board of Professors appoints a supervisor to each graduate student.
+The supervisor is responsible for the scientific project and also for defining, together with the student, an appropriate didactic programme.
 The supervisor also provides adequate scientific facilities and financial support for the research activities of the student.

-The graduate students of the School are requested to improve their knowledge on frontier topics in chemistry by attending a number of specific courses (in English, upon request) and seminars given by members of the School and by academic or professional external experts in order to collect 120 credits (see PhD courses).
+The graduate students of the Doctorate are requested to improve their knowledge on frontier topics in chemistry by attending a number of specific courses (in English, upon request) and seminars given by members of the School and by academic or professional external experts in order to fulfill the requirements (see PhD courses).

-At the end of each year, each graduate student submits to the Board of Professors a written report (either in Italian or in English) on his/her research project.
-In addition, the students show the results of their projects and future developments in an oral presentation within a dedicated one or two-day mini-symposium organized by the Board of Professors, attended also by faculty members of UniTs-UniVe, invited experts and students.
+At the end of each year, graduate students are required to submit to the Board of Professors a written report (in English) on their research project.
+In addition, the students show the results of their projects and future developments in an oral presentation within a dedicated two-day mini-symposium organized each summer by the Board of Professors, attended also by faculty members of UniTs-UniVe, invited experts and students.